2-Chae/A-NDFT/README.md

 # A-NDFT

 PyTorch Code for the paper:
-Training Domain-invariant Object Detector Faster with Feature Replay and Slow Learner
+"Training Domain-invariant Object Detector Faster with Feature Replay and Slow Learner"
 Chaehyeon Lee, Junghoon Seo and Heechul Jung.

 Original code is [UAV-NDFT](https://github.com/VITA-Group/UAV-NDFT) from VITA-Group.